cyrichardson/docs-cloud-keep/api-docs/getting-started/examples/retrieve-list-of-secrets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Perform a **GET** request on the secrets resource to retrieve a list of
-:ref:`secrets <secrets-concept>` that belong to your tenant.
+secrets that belong to your tenant.

 By default, the API request returns the first 10 secrets associated with the
 tenant.
-You
-can use the *limit* and *offset* request parameters to limit the maximum
+You can use the *limit* and *offset* request parameters to specify the
-number of secrets returned in a single request and to set the starting point
+maximum number of secrets returned in a single request and to set the starting
-for the list.
+point for the list.

 The following example specifies ``limit`` and ``offset`` values to return five
 secrets, starting with the first.